 6. Notre-Dame Cathedral

 Another Paris sight that needs little introduction, is the mighty medieval cathedral, Notre Dame (Cathédrale Notre-Dame de Paris).
-Located on the Île de la Cité, an island in the Seine River, it presides over the birthplace of the city, but more on that in a minute.
+Located on the Île de la Cité, an island in the Seine River, it presides over the birthplace of the city.
+More on that in a minute.

 As you might have heard, Paris’ Notre Dame Cathedral was damaged by a fire in 2019.
-The Cathedral is under restoration and is somewhat visible from the exterior (minus the construction zone around its base), but is not open to visitors yet and is unlikely to be for some time.
+The Cathedral is under restoration and is somewhat visible from the exterior (minus the construction zone around its base).
+The latest announcements estimate the Cathedral will reopen in December 2024.
 I suggest you pop by anyway to at least view the outside, as the Cathedral’s Gothic architecture is part of its significance.

 7. The Crypt